Umpiring is a challenging and exciting undertaking—getting started is the hardest part!

 Additionally, clinics and class sessions are offered in the Spring and are free to FVB members.

 As an umpire in Illinois, your independent-contractor status makes these expenses tax-deductible.
+Contact your Accountant to learn more on tax implications of Umpiring.

 |Must I have prior playing experience to umpiring?||No. Your dedication to the sport and desire to be a part of it is all that is required.|